IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 oc -n openshift-marketplace get operatorsource opencloud-operators -o jsonpath="{.status.packages}"
 ```

-The output is a list of operator
+The output is a list of operators

 ```yaml
 ibm-monitoring-prometheusext-operator-app,ibm-meta-operator-bridge-app,cp4foobar-operator-app,ibm-cert-manager-operator-app,ibm-management-ingress-operator-app,ibm-mgmt-repo-operator-app,ibm-platform-api-operator-app,ibm-ingress-nginx-operator-app,ibm-commonui-operator-app-test,ibm-auditlogging-operator-app,ibm-commonui-operator-app,operand-deployment-lifecycle-manager-app,ibm-healthcheck-operator-app,ibm-monitoring-exporters-operator-app,ibm-iam-operator-app,ibm-mongodb-operator-app,ibm-monitoring-grafana-operator-app,ibm-metering-operator-app,ibm-helm-repo-operator-app,ibm-helm-api-operator-app,ibm-catalog-ui-operator-app,ibm-licensing-operator-app,ibm-elastic-stack-operator-app
 ```

-During development, if you need to update the csv package frequently, but the operator source needs a long time to sync the new package, we can delete the catalog source to trigger a reload.
+**Note:** During development, if you need to update the csv package frequently, but the operator source needs a long time to sync the new package, you can delete the catalog source to trigger a reload.
 Then the new packages will be updated immediately.

 ```bash
 oc delete catalogsource opencloudio -n openshift-marketplace
 ```

-## 2. Create a Namespace `ibm-common-services`
+## 2. Create Namespace `ibm-common-services`

 Open the `OperatorHub` page in OCP console left menu, then `Create Project`, e.g., create a project named `ibm-common-services`.